Study Backs Getting Driverless Cars On The Road, As Waymo Ditches Backup Drivers

 A new study is bolstering the case for putting more autonomous vehicles on the road sooner rather than later — at the same time that self-driving cars are hitting a milestone in parts of the Phoenix metropolitan area.

-A research report released this week argues that deploying driverless cars commercially as soon as they become at least a little safer than human drivers, could end up saving hundreds of thousands of lives — as compared to waiting for the technology to be close to perfect.
+A research report released this week argues that deploying driverless cars commercially as soon as they become at least a little safer than human drivers, could end up saving hundreds of thousands of lives — compared to waiting for the technology to be close to perfect.

 Meanwhile, on the roads in Arizona, the first public tests of self-driving cars without backup drivers have begun.